Swim Meet 101: some changes from previous years

-EVENTS: Usually at practice on the day of the meet your swimmer will be told what races ("events") he or she will be in.
+EVENTS: Usually at practice the day before the meet your swimmer will be told what races ("events") he or she will be in.
 Most kids are in 1-2 events, depending on the number of swimmers we have in their age group.
 The maximum is 5 events per swimmer.
 Many swimmers use sharpie marker on their hand or forearm to remember which races and lanes they will be in (and heat number if needed).
-New this season parents will be able to see their swimmers events through our website or Swimtopia mobile app.
+Parents will be able to see their swimmer's events through our website or Swimtopia mobile app.

 The events are numbered 1-74.
 The odd numbered races are girls and the even numbered races are boys.